kelvinharron/smart-trip-service/README.md

 # Smart Trip Service

-Itinerary builder application created for my Masters Individual Project module.
+Itinerary builder application created for my Masters Individual Project.

 Please see [the iOS companion app I created to act as a view of the service.](https://github.com/kelvinharron/smart-trip-ios)